vamshireddy1705/Smart-Parking-Space-Detection-System/README.md

-# 🚗 Smart Parking Space Detection System

-A Java and OpenCV based computer vision project that automatically detects **empty** and **occupied** parking slots from a parking lot image using image processing techniques.

-This project addresses real-world parking problems and can be extended for smart city applications.
+# SMART PARKING SPACE DETECTION SYSTEM

 ---

-## 📌 Problem Statement
-In malls, offices, and public parking areas, drivers spend a lot of time searching for available parking spaces.
-Manual monitoring is inefficient and error-prone.
-This project aims to **automate parking space detection** using image processing.
+## 1. ABSTRACT
+The Smart Parking Space Detection System is a Java and OpenCV based project designed to automatically detect empty and occupied parking slots from a parking lot image.
+The system uses image processing techniques to analyze each parking slot and visually represent the availability of parking spaces.
+This project helps reduce time spent searching for parking and can be extended for smart city applications.

 ---

-## 🎯 Project Objective
-- Automatically detect parking slot availability
-- Reduce time spent searching for parking
-- Provide a clear visual representation of parking status
+## 2. INTRODUCTION
+Parking management is a major challenge in urban areas such as malls, offices, and public parking spaces.
+Manual parking monitoring is inefficient and time-consuming.
+This project provides an automated solution using image processing techniques to identify available parking slots from a static image.

 ---

-## 🛠️ Technologies Used
+## 3. PROBLEM STATEMENT
+Drivers often waste significant time searching for parking spaces due to the lack of real-time parking availability information.
+Existing manual systems are prone to errors and inefficiency.
+Hence, there is a need for an automated parking space detection system.

+---

+## 4. OBJECTIVES
+- To automatically detect empty and occupied parking slots
+- To reduce time and effort in searching for parking spaces
+- To provide a clear visual representation of parking availability
+- To demonstrate the application of image processing using OpenCV

+---

+## 5. SYSTEM REQUIREMENTS

+### 5.1 Hardware Requirements
+- Processor: Intel i3 or above
+- RAM: 4 GB or above
+- Hard Disk: 10 GB free space

+### 5.2 Software Requirements
+- Java (JDK 8 or above)
+- OpenCV
+- Eclipse IDE
+- Windows Operating System

+---

+## 6. TECHNOLOGIES USED
 - Java
 - OpenCV
-- Eclipse IDE
 - Image Processing
-- Git & GitHub
+- GitHub

 ---

-## ⚙️ System Workflow
+## 7. SYSTEM ARCHITECTURE
+The system takes a parking lot image as input.
+Parking slot coordinates are predefined.
+Each slot is extracted as a Region of Interest (ROI) and analyzed using pixel intensity values to determine whether the slot is empty or occupied.
+The result is displayed visually and in the console.

+---

+## 8. METHODOLOGY
-1. Load the parking lot image as input
+1. Load the parking lot image
-2. Define parking slot coordinates using rectangle values
+2. Define parking slot coordinates
-3. Extract each parking slot as a Region of Interest (ROI)
+3. Extract Region of Interest (ROI) for each slot
 4. Convert ROI to grayscale
 5. Calculate mean pixel intensity
-6. Apply threshold-based logic to classify slots
+6. Apply threshold-based logic
-7. Display visual and console output
+7. Display output with color-coded bounding boxes

 ---

-## 🔍 Key Concepts Used
-- Image Processing
+## 9. FEATURES
-- Region of Interest (ROI)
+- Automatic detection of parking slot availability
-- Grayscale Conversion
-- Pixel Intensity Analysis
-- Threshold-based Classification
-- OpenCV Mat Operations

----

-## ✨ Features
-- Detects empty and occupied parking slots from an image
 - Color-coded visualization:
-  - 🟢 Green → Empty Slot
+  - Green → Empty slot
-  - 🔴 Red → Filled Slot
+  - Red → Occupied slot
-- Console output showing:
+- Console output displaying total, empty, and occupied slots
-  - Total parking slots
-  - Empty slots
-  - Occupied slots

 ---

-## ▶️ Output
+## 10. OUTPUT
-- Visual output window displaying parking slots with bounding boxes
-- Console output showing total, empty, and filled slots
+The output is displayed as a visual window showing parking slots marked with green and red bounding boxes.
+A console summary displays the total number of slots along with empty and occupied slots.

 ---

-## ⚠️ Limitations
+## 11. LIMITATIONS
-- Works on static images only
+- Works only with static images
 - Parking slots are manually defined
-- Accuracy may vary under different lighting conditions
+- Performance may vary with lighting conditions

 ---

-## 🚀 Future Enhancements
-- Real-time video or CCTV camera integration
+## 12. FUTURE ENHANCEMENTS
+- Integration with real-time CCTV or video feeds
 - Automatic slot detection using Machine Learning
-- Web or mobile dashboard integration
+- Web or mobile application integration
 - IoT-based smart parking system

 ---

-## 📂 Project Structure
+## 13. CONCLUSION
+The Smart Parking Space Detection System successfully demonstrates how image processing techniques can be used to solve real-world parking problems.
+The project provides a foundation for building advanced smart parking solutions using computer vision and automation.

+---

+## 14. PROJECT STRUCTURE
 Smart-Parking-Space-Detection-System
 │
 ├── src/